 The Mueller Report: (presented with related materials by the Washington Post) – absolutely fascinating and detailed outline of Russian interference into the 2016 election, leading to countless arrests and imprisonments, ultimately killed off by Trump’s own Attorney General, Barr when he got into power.
 Unputdownable.

 The Room Where It Happened John Bolton, Trump’s extremely hawkish National Security advisor for a year and a half, resigned/was fired (it’s still unclear) over huge policy differences, especially over doing deals with the Taliban and North Korea.
-Although wordy, overly long, and constantly giving his resume, Bolton, whose feeble excuses for not testifying against his rather dodgy boss will ring hollow throughout history, still gives a deep insight into the working of the most bizarre of regimes in modern democracy.
+Although wordy, overly long, and constantly giving his resume, Bolton, whose feeble excuses for not testifying against his rather dodgy boss will ring hollow throughout history, still gives a deep insight into the workings of the most bizarre of regimes in modern democracy.
 A difficult but worthwhile and insightful read.

 A higher Loyalty James Comey.
 Former director of the FBI, popular and admired for his ethics and integrity, wrote a detailed account from contemporaneous records (like Bolton) of his brief tenure, meetings with Trump (who demanded ‘loyalty’) and Comey’s decision to continue investigation of Hillary Clinton’s email server on the eve of the 2016 election, something she says may have cost her the election and brought Trump into power.